joshbegley/nyt-latest/README.md

 `An Oklahoma State investigation determined the chant was directed at officials and the “reference to religion did not meet our standards.”`\
 https://nytimes.com/athletic/7031284/2026/02/08/oklahoma-state-byu-anti-mormon-chants-big-12-fine/

-**Charlie McAvoy's Olympic diary: On the opening ceremony, his jaw and, yes, his Tweet**\
+**Charlie McAvoy's Olympic diary: On the opening ceremony, his jaw and, yes, his tweet**\
 `From dealing with a swollen face to preparing for Thursday's game, McAvoy chronicles his time with Team USA for The Athletic.`\
 https://nytimes.com/athletic/7031283/2026/02/08/charlie-mcavoy-olympics-hockey-jaw-tweet/